 General Electric (GE) | Connected lighting solutions |

-Suppliers of connectivity and communication solutions for intelligent lighting
+Suppliers of connectivity and communication solutions

 Actor | Role |